dotted-ai/laravel-model-annotator/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 **Laravel Model Annotator** is a developer tool that automatically adds PHPDoc annotations to your Eloquent model classes based on your database schema.
-It improves IDE autocompletion and static analysis for properties, relationships, and casted attributes.
+It improves IDE autocompletion and static analysis for properties, relationships, and casted attributes and now export full model documentation to a markdown file.

 ---